barambani/laws/README.md

 ```scala
 (a: A) => (a <> empty) == a && (empty <> a) == a
 ```
 *Worth nothing that in the actual implementation of the law, we had to go through the implicit handle for the instance in use to access the `Monoid[A]` `empty` element.
 This is not present in the expression above just to keep the read more fluent*.
-The real implementation is in fact
+The real implementation of the law is in fact
 ```scala
 sealed trait MonoidLaws[A] extends SemigroupLaws[A] {